garoupine/Banzer/README.md

 Banzer is a small Vehicule built as a Project for UNI.
-Banzer is operated by a Raspberry Pi 3 Model B + 2017 Sure
+Banzer is operated by a Raspberry Pi 3 Model B + 2017